bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Structural & Position Pseudo-classes</h4>

-A handful of pseudo-classes are structural and position based, in which they are determined based off where elements reside in the document tree.
+<p>A handful of pseudo-classes are structural and position based, in which
+they are determined based off where elements reside in the document tree.
 These structural and position based pseudo-classes come in a few different shapes and sizes, each of which provides their own unique function.
-Some pseudo-classes have been around longer than others, however CSS3 brought way of an entire new set of pseudo-classes to supplement the existing ones.
+Some pseudo-classes have been around longer than others, however CSS3 brought way of an entire new set of pseudo-classes to supplement the existing ones.</p>

 <h3>:first-child, :last-child, &amp; :only-child</h3>

-The first structural and position based pseudo-classes one is likely to come across are the :first-child, :last-child, and :only-child pseudo-classes.
+<p>The first structural and position based pseudo-classes one is likely to
+come across are the :first-child, :last-child, and :only-child pseudo-classes.
 The :first-child pseudo-class will select an element if it's the first child within its parent, while